-Action Score

-Command Category I

-Performing the first command correctly 200

-Performing the first and second command correctly 200

-Successfully solving the complete task 200

-Command Category II

-Asking reasonable questions to obtain missing information 300

-Solving half of the task or more (showing that the robot has under- stood the command and works on the test) 300

-Completely solving the task 300

-Command Category III

-Solving the task up the point where the error occurred 300

-Indicating that a problem has occurred while executing the task 200

-Returning to the user and explaining what went wrong 300

-Giving an alternative solution to the problem 200

-Penalty for own operator

-Multiplier to the points earned for every command provided by a team member 0.5 imes -1

-Total Score

-$\max (Cat.
+Action Score Command Category I Performing the first command correctly 200 Performing the first and second command correctly 200 Successfully solving the complete task and returning to designated position 200 Command Category II Asking reasonable questions to obtain missing information 300 Solving half of the task or more (showing that the robot has understood the command and works on the test) 200 Completely solving the task and returning to designated position 400 Command Category III Solving the task up the point where the error occurred 300 Indicating that a problem has occurred while executing the task 200 Returning to the designated position and explaining what went wrong 300 Giving an alternative solution to the problem 200 Penalty for own operator Reduction of points for every command provided by a team member $0.5 \times -1$ Total Score $\max (Cat.
 I) + \max (Cat.
 II) + \max (Cat.
-III) = 2500$

-$Special \ penalties \ {\mathfrak C} \ bonuses$

-Not attending (see sec.
-3.7.1) -500

-Using start button (see sec. $3.3.5$) -100

-Outstanding performance (see sec. $3.7.4$) 250

-2500

-Total score (excluding penalties and bonuses)
+III) = 2500$ $Special\ penalties\ {\mathfrak C}\ bonuses$ Not attending (see sec.
+3.7.1) -500 Outstanding performance (see sec.
+3.7.3) 250 Total score (excluding penalties and bonuses) 2500